How to get started with data-driven building operations

 Historically, real estate companies were required to buy, build, and maintain their IT infrastructures.
 While the world has shifted to cloud computing, a major part of our industry still relies on on-premise legacy software to control building operations.
 Even in the case of potentially cloud-based tools, they are either deployed in isolation or with a single or limited focus.

-But it’s the centralized platform approach that can pave the way for an autonomous future.
+But the centralized platform approach can pave the way for an autonomous future.
 It can facilitate a two-way communication with the BMS—read system parameters and send commands to control system function.
 It can enable unified cloud-based BAS controls and become the perfect plug-and-play environment to develop and deploy use cases on the go that require changes to the building systems—without the need for painful system integration.
 Imagine being able to develop, browse and deploy applications for your buildings as easily as installing apps on your phone.

 The future is democratizing operations across your portfolio.
 It’s gaining the freedom to operate and optimize without any limitations.
 And it’s giving owners and operators complete control of and full visibility into their operations—and neither of these is far from reach as long as you are getting in the data-driven loop.